This is the page of the Sustainability and ESG Group

 In 2015 he was awarded Country Representative of the Year for the Association of Corporate Counsel (ACC, the world’s largest association of in-house lawyers).
 In 2019 Alessandro was recognised by Legal500 as Data Protection Individual of the Year.
 Since 2012, he serves on the Law Society Technology and Law Committee, which provides guidance on the impact of new technologies on the legal profession.
 He is a UK Council Member for CLOC, the Corporate Legal Operations Consortium.

 Sarah Ellington is a recognised expert on disputes relating to environmental, social and human rights issues.
-She is described in Chambers Global 2021 as a “very skilful litigator” and “a forward-looking lawyer” and is highlighted for her “pioneering mediation expertise in the field of business and human rights”.
-She is also recognised for ESG in the Legal 500 ranking for Commercial Disputes – Premium.
+Sarah has been ranked for Business and Human Rights – Global Business Leaders in Chambers Global for the past three years.
+Sarah is described in Chambers Global 2021 as a “very skilful litigator” and “a forward-looking lawyer” and is highlighted for her “pioneering mediation expertise in the field of business and human rights”.
+Chambers Global 2020 described her as “very good at explaining and joining up the dots to help clients see the bigger picture” and noted “so much admiration for her unflappability”.

 She is one of only a few lawyers to combine experience on complex and high-profile group litigation with advising on complaints to non-judicial mechanisms, such as OECD National Contact points, UN Special Procedures mandates and private, sector-based accountability mechanisms.
 She also has experience drafting and developing novel mechanisms in this field.
 Sarah uses this experience to advise clients on managing liability and disputes risks in the context of compliance and regulatory advice and works with clients across several sectors on related risk management, governance and crisis management in corporate transactions, commercial contracts, project development and financing.

 Sarah is a co-creator with Legal Innovation for Sustainable Investments (LISI), focusing on stakeholder management issues within impact investment.
-Sarah led DLA Piper’s gender-balance network in the UK for nearly 10 years setting strategy and overseeing implementation, and leading the firm to win the Best Diversity Initiative for an International Firm at the Euromoney Women in Business Law (Europe) Awards for 5 years running.
 She was shortlisted for the Chambers Diversity and Inclusion Europe Awards 2019.

 Francesca Lofts, Senior Legal Counsel - Data Technology & Procurement, Legal & Business Affairs, Cambridge University Press & Assessment